Chickenpox and Shingles

 Meanwhile if you or your child has chickenpox, it's important to stay away from women who may be pregnant as well as newborn babies and anyone with a weakened immune system.
-Public Health England recommends that children with chickenpox are kept home from school for five days, while adults should stay off work until all their blisters have turned to scabs (this is when the virus is no longer infectious).
+Public Health England recommends that children with chickenpox are kept home from school for five days, though their blisters must have fully crusted over before they return (this is when the virus is no longer infectious) (vii).

 It's also a good idea to keep objects and surfaces free from the virus by cleaning them with a sterilising solution to stop the virus spreading to other members of your household.
 Also wash any bedding and clothes that may be infected with the virus.

 Most cases of chickenpox clear up by themselves so you shouldn't usually have to see a doctor.
 But there are a few instances when you should see your GP straight away, including the following:

 If the skin around the blisters becomes red and painful.